hbs-rcs/hbsgrid-docs/source/syncfiles.md

-You can Copy or move your data to the HBS grid using convenient desktop applications.

----

 The HBS Grid is primarily used for data analysis, machine learning, data wrangling, and data visualization.
 Usually this means that **you need to copy or sync your data to the HBS Grid in order to do your work**.

+---

 ## Access local files from *NoMachine* login nodes

 NoMachine makes it easy to mount your local file system on the HBS Grid login node.
 This is useful for reading documentation, scripts, and other small files without needing to physically copy anything to the HBS Grid.

-Note that
+!!! info inline end

-this method will only make files accessible from the [login nodes](commandline.md); for [compute node](commandline.md) access you will need to copy your files to the HBS grid as described in the next section below
+    Note that this method will only make files accessible from the [login nodes](commandline.md); for [compute node](commandline.md) access you
+    will need to copy your files to the HBS grid as described in the next section below.

-!!! example
-    Follow these simple steps to mount your local file system to the HBS
+!!! example "Mount your local file system to the HBS Grid:"
-    Grid:

     1. Log in to the HBS Grid by using [NoMachine](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client")